Arrested States in Persistent Active Matter: Gelation without Attraction: Dynamical Heterogeneity and Activity-Induced Aging

 We first discuss the nature of dynamical heterogeneities in the passive system.
 The adsorption process of the RSAD protocol generates, at time $t=0$, a uniform configuration with density $ \rho $ in which crystalline order is minimized.
 In the passive system, the diffusion of the crosses at $t >0$ leads to equilibrium configurations for $\rho \le 0.1625$.
 As shown in Fig. \ref{fig1} (a), these equilibrium states have very little dynamical heterogeneity.
 The probability distribution of the stationary times, $P(\log_{10}{\tau_i (t_{\textrm{max}}}))$ has a single peak with an increasingly broad tail at large $\tau_i $ as $\rho \rightarrow 0.1625$ (Fig. \ref{fig_stationary_time_distributions} (a)).
 For $ \rho > 0.1625 $, the equilibration process is interrupted by an aging/coarsening process in which clusters of increasingly immobile particles grow at an exceedingly slow rate, which prevents the system from reaching a time-translational invariant state.
 The onset of aging is indicated by the appearance of a bimodal distribution (Fig. \ref{fig_stationary_time_distributions} (a)) and distinct clusters of particles with $\tau_i ( t_{\textrm{max}}) \simeq t_{\textrm{max}} $ appearing within a background of particles with $ 10^1 <\tau_i ( t_{\textrm{max}}) < 10^4 $ (Fig. \ref{fig1} (b)).
 Bimodal distributions of persistence times have been used to identify dynamical heterogeneities in several glass-forming kinetically constrained models~\cite{doi:10.1063/1.2001629,pan2005heterogeneity}.
 We show in Appendix \ref{appendix_a} that standard measures such as the self-intermediate scattering function also indicate the onset of aging at $\rho \approx 0.1650$.

-At non-zero activity, $P(\log_{10}{\tau_i (t_{\textrm{max}}}))$ can develop a bimodal structure at densities lower than $0.165$, as seen in (Fig. \ref{fig_stationary_time_distributions} (b)-(d)).
+At non-zero activity, $P(\log_{10}{\tau_i (t_{\textrm{max}}}))$ can develop a bimodal structure at densities lower than $0.165$, as seen in (Figs. \ref{fig_stationary_time_distributions} (b)-(d)).
+Our results, therefore, indicate that activity leads to a lowering of the onset-density for glassy dynamics, in agreement with the results of continuum active glass-forming models~\cite{ni2013pushing,mandal2016active}.
 As in the passive, aging system, these bimodal distributions are associated with states that do not have time-translational invariance.
 However, in the active fluids we observe two distinct classes of such states.
 At densities $\rho \ge 0.16$, the states (Fig. \ref{fig1} (c)) resemble the passive aging fluid (Fig. \ref{fig1} (b)) with growing clusters of immobile, solid-like regions suspended in a fluid.
 Increasing the activity in this density regime leads to states with percolated clusters of immobile particles as seen in Figs. \ref{fig1} (f).
-At densities lower than this regime of activity-induced aging, the appearance of a bimodal distribution in $ P(\log_{10}{\tau_i (t_{\textrm{max}}}))$ with increasing activity is accompanied by a clear {\it spatial} separation of the particles into ``voids'' and dense regions accommodating the most immobile particles (Fig. \ref{fig1} (d)-(e)).
+At densities lower than this regime of activity-induced aging, the appearance of a bimodal distribution in $ P(\log_{10}{\tau_i (t_{\textrm{max}}}))$ with increasing activity is accompanied by a clear {\it spatial} separation of the particles into ``voids'' and dense regions accommodating the most immobile particles (Fig \ref{fig1} (d)-(e)).
 In this regime, we observe large variations in the final structures from one simulation run to another.